haxtheweb/edtechjoker/draft-outline.md

 # Week 2: What makes tooling; unpacking tool-chains
 ## Tues: Brief demo of getting a hello-world boilerplate setup for open-wc
+- quick tech demo / discussion: permissions, ownership, moving directories, common commands to fix issues, short cut keys, etc
+ - note that while I run these in ubuntu 20.04 there are parallels in all OS.
+OSX is identical.
+ - Windows you might want to get Cygwin - https://www.cygwin.com/ or a different terminal for running tooling in general
-- Individual activity: make a hello-world boilerplate and have it yarn / npm start'ed and on screen (help teammate)
+- Individual activity: make a hello-world boilerplate and have it yarn / npm start'ed and on screen (help partner if not there yet)
+### Individual / Pair activity:
-- Group activity: Look through the parts of the repo and identify aspects of this toolchain but also the repo in general
+ - Look through the parts of the repo and identify aspects of this toolchain but also the repo in general
+ - On a whiteboard or in a doc write all the things to note about this repo
+  - Where is the demo?
+  - Where is the code?
+  - What commands can be run?
+  - Where are all the dependencies?
+  - Where is the custom element / web component / javascript that runs?
+### Shareout
+- What did people find?
-- What makes a good toolchain?
-What should we look for (write on board as people identify things like build, demo, start, storybook, etc)
+- What makes a good tool-chain?
+- What is specific to this repo and what feels like it would work in any repo?
 - How do we know what commands to run?
+- How do we get dependencies?
+- Where do they come from? where do they go?
+- What's a devDependency vs dependency?
+- What is package.json?
+What's the API for it?
 ## Thurs: What is it open-wc is giving us?
-- looking at the boilerplate repo that we made, now at the element level
+- looking at the boilerplate repo that we made, now at the code level
+### Pair activity
+ - What does the boilerplate do?
+How is it working?
+What's notable about this?
+ - What's "syntactical sugar" vs the way the web platform actually works?
+ - What is "stateful" in this?
+ - What is event driven in this?
+ - What is Lit specific?
+ - What is "VanillaJS" and is a convention that works anywhere?
  - Group activity: Discuss how this works.
 What is it doing?
 Why does this work?
 ## Homework
 - Watch lecture on JS/HTML/CSS fundamentals (from past class)
-- Read slide deck from San diego state prof
+- Read slide deck from San diego state prof on vanillaJS conventions
+- Run through the "Try LitElement" tutorial: https://lit-element.polymer-project.org/try
+- Run through the "Lit Tutorial" (which is in TypeScript): https://lit.dev/tutorial/
-- Write a blog post about understanding tooling.
-What makes good tooling?
-What should you look for in any project you are building?
+- Write a blog post about Lit and unpack the hello-world repo.
+What conventions it has?
+What is Vanilla vs Lit specific?
+What is the scope of what Lit provides?

 # Week 3: What makes web components special?
 ## Tues: the 4 APIs that make them tick